20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 7.
 Montmartre & Artist’s Square

-It’s bohemian atmosphere and cobbled streets can’t fail to draw you in.
+Its bohemian atmosphere and cobbled streets can’t fail to draw you in.

 Montmartre’s heart and soul is in Artist’s Square, an outdoor gallery, where the air is filled with the scent of oil paint and the sounds of sketch pencils on canvas.
 Artists set up their easels each day, offering on-the-spot portraits, landscapes, and caricatures.
-Quaint cafés and shops surround the square and it’s just as lovely sipping a vin chaud (mulled wine) in winter as it is a glass of chilled rose in the summer.
+Quaint cafés and shops surround the square, and it’s just as lovely sipping a vin chaud (mulled wine) in winter as it is a glass of chilled rosé in the summer.

-Walking through Montmartre, with its vy-clad buildings, and winding streets, feels like wandering through a painting.
+Walking through Montmartre, with its vy-clad buildings and winding streets, feels like wandering through a painting.

-It’s been a magnet for artists, writers, and bohemians for over a century including:
+It’s been a magnet for artists, writers, and bohemians for over a century, including:

 - Pablo Picasso: Before he became one of the most influential artists of the 20th century, Picasso lived and worked in Montmartre, particularly in the Bateau-Lavoir, a commune for artists.
 It was here he painted one of his most famous works, “Les Demoiselles d’Avignon.”